 Mandated Reporter Training

 Placing an emphasis on educating parents about child abuse factors and positive parenting is an important component of preventing child abuse.
-Weiss Child Advocacy Center works with parents to teach them how to protect their children, prevent child abuse, respond appropriately to a child disclosing child abuse, and parenting tips to assist with raising children.
+Voices for Children works with parents to teach them how to protect their children, prevent child abuse, respond appropriately to a child disclosing child abuse, and parenting tips to assist with raising children.

 Our staff trains local professionals such as teachers, physicians, child care providers and human service staff on various child welfare topics such mandated reporter requirements, child sexual abuse prevention, infant safe sleep, shaken baby/abusive head trauma, and others.